Orlando Itinerary – two weeks in Orlando

 Don’t bother with: Wild Arctic (Just another simulator ride and the real animal areas are much more fun for families).

-Head straight to: Kraken Unleashed.
-I have to admit, I wasn’t a fan of this virtual reality rollercoaster (I prefer to be able to see where I am going) but it was a cool experience.
-Start here because the headset aspect means loading on this coaster is very slow and lines do build up over the day.
+Head straight to: Infinity Falls.
+I have to admit, water rides are never my favourite but this is a brand new water coaster with a serious drop and it was a brilliant experience.
+Start here as lines do build up over the day.
 Plus, it is in the corner of the park so you can work your way back to the gate (and Mako) when most of the crowds will be heading the other way.

 5pm: DINNER: As we were celebrating my dad’s birthday at SeaWorld, we booked in advance to have dinner at the Shark’s Underwater Grill, a table-service restaurant that is actually inside the aquarium.
 Food was good but the setting is the best part with the kids thrilled to be having tea ‘underwater’.